|

 William Rodger Dec 1779 - between 1851 and 1855

-old respectively, and from the parish of Little Dunkeld in Perthshire.
-The only record of a William Rodger from Little Dunkeld
+and from the parish of Little Dunkeld in Perthshire.
+William was in fact born in Little Burnbane within

 in the old parochial register: